 through inclusion in the System of a Member.

-(e) An entity whose application is accepted by the President pursuant to Section 11.6(c) shall execute a supplement to this Agreement in substantially the form prescribed in Schedule 4, which supplement shall be countersigned by the President.
-The entity shall become a Member effective on the date the supplement is countersigned by the President.
+(e) An Applicant whose application is accepted by the President of PJM pursuant to section 11.6(c) above shall execute a supplement to this Agreement in substantially the form prescribed in Operating Agreement, Schedule 4, which supplement shall be countersigned by the President of PJM or the President’s authorized designee.
+The Applicant shall become a Member effective on the date the supplement is countersigned by the President of PJM or the President’s authorized designee.

-(f) Entities whose applications contemplate expansion or rearrangement of the PJM Region may become Members promptly as described in Sections 11.6(c) and 11.6(e) above, but the integration of the applicant's system into all of the operation and accounting provisions of this Agreement and the Reliability Assurance Agreement, shall occur only after completion of all required installations and modifications of metering, communications, computer programming, and other necessary and appropriate facilities and procedures, as determined by the Office of the Interconnection.
+(f) Applicants whose applications contemplate expansion or rearrangement of the PJM Region may become Members promptly as described in sections 11.6(c) and 11.6(e) above, but the integration of the Applicant's system into all of the operation and accounting provisions of the Agreements, shall occur only after completion of all required installations and modifications of metering, communications, computer programming, and other necessary and appropriate facilities and procedures, as determined by the Office of the Interconnection.
 The Office of the Interconnection shall notify the other Members when such integration has occurred.

-(g) Entities that become Members will be listed in Schedule 12 of this Agreement.
+(g) Applicants that become Members will be listed in Operating Agreement, Schedule 12.

 (h) In accordance with this Agreement, Members agree that PJMSettlement shall be the